AKSarav/KubeNodeUsage/README.md

 &nbsp;

 #### Is it secure ?
 How about Data Privacy :lock:
-KubeNodeUsage do not collect any data or send anywhere
+KubeNodeUsage do not collect any data of your cluster or usage.

-KubeNodeUsage Source code is Public, Feel free to download and validate it yourself &nbsp;
+&nbsp;

 ## How to Download :arrow_double_down: